• DE - German (International)

 Naturally shaped components - Polycentric femur design permits anatomically adapted reconstruction:

 "Round-on-Flat" Design.
-This design allows excellent freedom of movement, leading to patent specific mobility.13:
+This design allows excellent freedom of movement, leading to patient specific mobility.13:

 Proven longevity